There’s nothing worse than seeing your car covered in dents and dings that weren’t your fault.

 Paintless Dent Repair

-As someone that’s trying to perform small repairs at home in their driveway, the best solution will be a DIY Dent Repair Kit.
+As someone who’s trying to perform small repairs at home in their driveway, the best solution will be a DIY Dent Repair Kit.

-If you’re someone that’s looking to learn the trade, you may want to familiarize yourself with the best PDR Tools.
+If you’re someone who’s looking to learn the trade, you may want to familiarize yourself with the best pdr tools for beginners and the best PDR Tools overall.
 Sure, they’re more expensive, but it’s what the pros use.

 When doing PDR you should also have a heat gun.